Code-Institute-Submissions/data-centric-project-1/README.md

 ## Features

 ### Existing Features

+Currently these are the features that are implemented and how each feature provides UX:

 - CRUD Operations
     - Insert Book - allows users to add a book, by filling in add book form.